apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 # 1. Set up environment
 cp docker/env.template docker/.env
 # Edit docker/.env and set PROJECT_PATH to your actual project path
+# See "config.md" for all available configuration options
 # If there is not a configuration file (named .env) under hugegraph-llm, run the following command
 cd hugegraph-llm && touch .env && cd ..